promised-ai/redpoll-website/content/blog/gamma.md

 ![fLength Residuals](/img/gamma/flength-residuals.png)

 It bears repeating: Reformer has modeled the **entire dataset**.
-As such, it is able to make informed assessments with respect to each features, not just the designated target.
+As such, it is able to make informed assessments with respect to each feature, not just the designated target.
 In fact, Reformer doesn't even ask you to designate a target when providing it data to work with.